Crosshall cross: Ordnance Survey Records

+Images

-A collection of photographs, sketches, and paintings of the Cross from various angles may be viewed at canmore.org.uk: Depictions of the Crosshall, Eccles Cross.
+A collection of photographs, sketches, and paintings of the Cross from various angles previously provided by canmore.org.uk, now supplemented by RCAHMS and Ordnance Survey records, has been transferred to a more generalised site, hosted by Historic Environment Scotland.

+Adjacent Cottages

 On the opposite (northern) side of the road that passes the cross once stood a row of houses, now demolished (2024).

-An older painting from the above stated Canmore website depicts two entrances to adjacent, presumably thatched roof houses.
-A series of photographs taken years later from behind the cross display a row of at least 5, then slate-roofed houses.
+An older painting (ca. 1850) from the above stated collection depicts two entrances to adjacent, presumably thatched roof houses.

+Two photographs of the cross taken during the following century, approx. 1960, from a position in the field behind the cross display the then-existant row of 5 slate-roofed houses.

+Nearby Places

-Other places nearby include Fogo, Gavinton, the Greenknowe Tower, Greenlaw, Hume Castle, Leitholm, Longformacus, Polwarth, Westruther.
+Other places nearby include Eccles, Fogo, Gavinton, the Greenknowe Tower, Greenlaw, Hume Castle, Leitholm, Longformacus, Polwarth, Westruther.